 He has a constant symphonic experience, being regularly invited to symphonic seasons of many prestigious orchestras, such as ROSS in Sevilla, Filarmonica Fenice in Venice, Essener Philarmoniker, Orchestra RAI in Turin, Haydn Orchester in Trento and Bozen, etc.

 In January 2016 he had an enormous success conducting Werther at Opéra Bastille in Paris, then in March he made his debut at the Philharmonic Orchestra of St. Petersburg.
-Most recently, Comte Ory at Seattle Oper (new production), new production with Aalto Theater in Essen of Norma, Capuleti e Montecchi at Opera di Oviedo (new production), debuts with Glyndebourne Festival (Don Pasquale) and with Bayerische Staatsoper (Cenerentola).
+Most recently, Comte Ory (new production) and Il Barbiere di Siviglia at Seattle Opera, new production with Aalto Theater in Essen of Norma, Capuleti e Montecchi at Opera di Oviedo (new production), debuts with Glyndebourne Festival (Don Pasquale) and with Bayerische Staatsoper (Cenerentola, La Favorite), a new production of Un Ballo in Maschera at Bolshoi Theatre.